Kacey Rohl

 Kacey Rohl (born August 6, 1991) is a Canadian actress.
 She is known for playing Sterling Fitch in the television crime drama The Killing, Prudence in the 2011 dark fantasy film Red Riding Hood, and Abigail Hobbs in the television drama Hannibal.
 Rohl has starred as Jenna Engel in the 2014 television sitcom Working the Engels, and as Kerry Campbell in the second season of the television sci-fi drama series Wayward Pines.
-In 2018, she played the lead role of Katie Arneson in the 2018 Canadian psychological thriller film White Lie.
+In 2019, she played the lead role of Katie Arneson in the Canadian psychological thriller film White Lie, for which she received a Canadian Screen Award nomination for Best Actress.
+In 2025, she played a young Rachel Garrett in the Paramount+ film Star Trek: Section 31.

-Personal life
+Early life and education

-Rohl was born in and currently resides in Vancouver, British Columbia.
-Her father is television director and producer Michael Rohl, and her other parent, JD Derbyshire, was a playwright and comedian who also worked in the entertainment industry.
-She began studying acting when she was 14.
+Rohl was born on August 6, 1991 in Vancouver to Michael Rohl, a television director and producer, and JD Derbyshire, a playwright and comedian.

+Rohl began studying acting when she was 14.
+She has said she began performing dramatic recitations as a young child, recalling a memory of reciting a soliloquy from Hamlet at around age four, and later trained in a theatre course at the Royal Academy of Dramatic Art in London.